 Navneet Momi, PhD

-Our group has been extensively involved in different areas of vascular biology, diabetes, and neuropeptide research: 1) evaluating mechanisms responsible for development of intimal hyperplasia (IH) in vein grafts and prosthetic grafts; 2) developing novel techniques to prevent IH in both vein grafts and prosthetic grafts using bioengineering methodologies’ and 3) wound healing in diabetes.
+Our group has been extensively involved in different areas of vascular biology, diabetes, and neuropeptide research: 1) evaluating mechanisms responsible for the development of intimal hyperplasia (IH) in vein grafts and prosthetic grafts; and 2) developing novel techniques to prevent IH in both vein grafts and prosthetic grafts using bioengineering methodologies.

 IH is the most common cause of delayed prosthetic arterial graft failure and delayed failure of vein grafts.
 As graft healing occurs, genes are either up- or down-regulated as compared to a quiescent arterial wall.
 Our lab studies altered gene expression that results in endothelial cell activation as well as cellular proliferation, migration, and extracellular matrix production by smooth muscle cells, leading to vein graft IH and anastomotic IH (AIH).

-Based on their previous work, the LoGerfo-Pradhan group has identified gene targets that are upregulated in both vein graft IH and AIH.
+Based on our previous work, the LoGerfo-Pradhan group has identified gene targets that are altered in both vein graft IH and AIH.
 Current work is focused on understanding the biology of these molecules, including Thrombospondin-2 (TSP-2) and interleukin (IL)-18, and developing techniques to deliver silencing RNA (siRNA) to the vessel wall to silence those targets and thereby mitigate the development of IH.
-Results from these projects have been presented at several national and international meetings and have resulted in manuscripts.
-Dr. Pradhan-Nabzdyk through NIH funding is also developing small molecule inhibitors for prevention of IH.
+Results from these projects have been presented at several national and international meetings and have led to manuscripts.

 Teaching, Training, and Education